brunothg/x730-script/README.md

 >
 > For more information about `uv` and the way you can interfere with the installation process visit their website:
 > [uv](https://docs.astral.sh/uv/) or [uv tool docs](https://docs.astral.sh/uv/reference/cli/#uv-tool)

+## Update

+Direct updates may work, but are not supported.
+Instead, you should uninstall the current version.
+Afterward you can download and install the new version.

 ## Usage